AVozelj/SGSummerCamp2023/README.md

 ![Summer Camp 2023](Summer-Camp.png)

 # Homework for day 1
+Corrected node mapper since it was unclear which coordinate system to use.
+In script nodes.py you can now directly see ANSYS coordinates.
+Please use Matplotlib library version 3.7.2 as visualization ...

-Try to calcualte expected output ratio for all three wheatstone bridges you installed today.
+Try to calcualte expected sensitivity for all three wheatstone bridges you installed today in mV/V/kN.
 Stains available in data/strains.lst are for load cases:
 - Load case 1 - 1kN FX
 - Load case 2 - 1kN FY
 - Load case 3 - 1kN FZ

-You can also try to write down the sensitivity for each direction.

 ## Python installation
 (https://www.python.org/downloads/windows/)